Mohammad-Ali-Rauf/DuoTrust/README.md

   "agreement": {
     "type": "Barter, Vote, Contract, etc.",
-    "content": "terms of the transaction based on its type", "validFor": "specific duration or "Continuous""
+    "content": "terms of the transaction based on its type", "validFor": "specific duration or 'Continuous'"
     "timestamp": "ISO8601"
   },
   "signatures": {